NicolasGim99/BaSP-M2023/README.md

 Taking a look into **Figma** I started developing the webpage.
 Following step by step the design of the desktop landing page that was done last week.
 I focused on each and every part of the design and wrote it on VSCode.

 The main point was to make the basis of the page without the esthetic appearance part.

+## Week-03

+This week we focused on giving style to our html, It must be the same as the Desktop Landing Page done previously on Figma.

+We start creating a new folder called Css and inside of it, We create 2 files **restet.css** which provides our html with all the characteristic needed to work on.
+And **styles.css**, this file will provide all styles to our html such as background colours, fonts, etc.

+To develope this file we use **VSCode** once again.
+We also use the tool **Inspect** which is found in all browsers.

+This tool help us to give styles without affecting the code directly.
+As an example one can change the width of an element and have a preview of it.
+After that, if the change work correctly one can edit the code.
+With this we can prevent errors and save some time insted trying several times to achive what we want.